-Discover Our Featured Courses for Spring 2025
+Discover Our Featured Courses for Fall 2025

 Whether you’re looking to advance your career, explore new interests, or broaden your horizons, these courses are designed to provide engaging and enriching experiences.
 With options across various disciplines and flexible delivery methods, there’s something for everyone.
 Choose from offerings at different campuses or opt for in-person or online classes to suit your schedule and preferences.

 Non-degree students enjoy the flexibility of enrolling in university credit courses without the commitment of a full degree program.
 To learn more about enrolling, visit our “How to Register for Credit Courses” guide.
-But first, explore our featured courses for the Spring 2025 semester below and find the perfect fit for your learning journey!
+But first, explore our featured courses for the Fall 2025 semester below and find the perfect fit for your learning journey!

 Class Details: